We’re all K-Pop Stars

 Korean hip-hop, at the moment, is the hottest trending keyword in South Korea.
 Many Korean hip-hop artists have trickled down from “alternative” to “popular" with the help of TV, but the boundaries aren’t always clear.
 There are idol groups who produce their own music, and quite ironically, there are times when an artist from the “alternative sector” starts to dilute his or her signature sound to appeal to the general audience.
 Whether it’s to become more likeable or stack more cash—or both—it doesn’t matter.
 It’s not only difficult but also futile to classify the levels of popular music in South Korea, as I’ve tried to do so far.
 Because at the end, if a tune is widely adored by fans across the country, it will most likely be accepted as K-Pop by people across the globe.
 See what Apple recommends for you based on your favorite Korean tracks, and you’ll see what I mean.

 Why I stand to say that K-Pop isn’t what it looks like on the surface is to dissolve some negative views on the South Korean music industry.
-I know there are many foreign fans, but I also know there are a lot of people who don’t.
+I know there are many foreign fans, but I also know there are a lot of people who aren't.
 Those who hate it perceive Korean idol groups as collections of slender girls and boys who look the same, dance the same and make faces that are too cute or innocent to digest.
 And most importantly, they cannot stand the fact that these boys and girls are not in charge of their own music.
 I am on a similar page.
 As I’ve said before, I am not really a fan of “K-Pop”—and by “K-Pop,” I mean music of idol groups.
 But as a Korean-Canadian living in America, I've always wanted to understand its points of charm.
 And maybe even like it, too.
 Touching the hearts of millions of fans worldwide, I wholeheartedly agree that “K-Pop” is tapping into a sort of universal sentiment that is friendly, admirable and likeable.
 But what is it exactly?
 Watching the last and running season of K-Pop Star, I’ll confess that the music still doesn’t resonate with me, but I’ve felt its underbelly.
 And that is what I want to share with you today.
 The underlying message of “K-Pop.”

 Take an idol group you know, choose a member and take him or her off stage.
 Remove the stage makeup, the clothes handpicked by the stylist, the countless diets and the years of vocal and dance practice in an underground studio—and you get an average Korean adolescence.
 This person may not have what people call “it” to shine as a lone artist, but with plenty of potential, passion and perseverance—he or she can become an integral part of a star collective.
 1/4, 1/7, or 1/12 of a star, depending on how many members are in the group.
 Although it may not be obvious, “K-Pop” is founded on a system that proves that anyone can be a star.
 It defies the search for pure talent and originality.
 It is not only an interesting concept, but also an aspirational one.
 The system gives hope to all the young people in Korea who dream to sing and dance on national television.
 The music might not be so great, but it’s an admirable system in theory.
 Teamwork over genius, practice over talent.